 As it turns out, one of our founders is a pretty weak waterskier.
-After rupturing a disk in his back, he found cannabis a more effective (and less terrifying) solution than opioids and other scary drugs rife with side effects like Prednisone and Gabapentin.
+After rupturing a disk in his back, he was nervous to turn to the opioids his doctor prescribed, which were both highly addictive and didn't manage his pain.
+But cannabis helped him where opioids did not.
 He was so excited about the relief he found with cannabis topicals that he wanted to share them with more people.

 Where were you founded?

 We’re based in beautiful Bend, Oregon.
 You can find our THC products throughout Oregon and California and you can get our CBD products online.
 Sorry, but current laws prevent us from selling products containing THC online.

 How do you feel about the planet?

 Big fans.
 We’re working to make our products as environmentally sustainable as possible.
 Most cannabis packaging (especially child-resistant packaging) is plastic.
 Finding recycled and recyclable child-resistant packaging is a big challenge, but it’s a challenge we’re tackling.
 Our lip balms and relief sticks are made of post-consumer resin; our eucalyptus balms are made of recycled glass and reclaimed ocean plastic lids.
 If you have a great lead on sustainable child-resistant packaging, we'd love to hear from you!

 But wait, I have more questions!
 Can I pester you?

 By all means, please do!